Burn Injury Attorney in Nashville, TN

 Thermal burns are the most common and include flashes (explosions), flames, scalds, and contact.
 Chemical burns are strong acids that continue to eat through the skin until the agent is inactivated.
 Electrical burns refer to currents of voltage running through the body, and radiological burns are caused by alpha, beta, or gamma radiation.

-Have You Suffered a Burn Injury?
+Have You Suffered a Burn Injury in Tennessee?
 Get Expert Help

 At Larry R. Williams, PLLC, we understand the severity of burn injuries and the high medical costs that come with them.
 Burn victims undergo a great deal of pain and suffering, and often have to stay in a burn trauma center while in rehabilitation.
 With injuries as traumatic as severe burns, many victims also face mental damages that haunt them for life.
 All these damages entitle a victim to compensation before he or she can begin the path to recovery.